THE LOST PETITION RETURNS - Honouring the lives of Australian Women and Children lost to violence

-The exhibition tells the story of a ‘for women by women’ network that provides political, financial, and personal support to progressive Labor women candidates and politicians in Australia.
-It celebrates how positive change can be created when women take action.
+This exhibition told the story of a ‘for women by women’ network that provides political, financial, and personal support to progressive Labor women candidates and politicians in Australia.
+It celebrated how positive change can be created when women take action.
+A history of how positive change can be created by women taking action.

 Learn about affirmative action, the decriminalisation of abortion, and the many ‘firsts’ for women, including the election of First Nations women, state and territory leaders, and the first woman to be Prime Minister, the Hon Julia Gillard AC.